nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MyLib home folder.

+**Q**: Do I need an internet connection to run MyLib?
+**A**: No, MyLib can boot up and run all functionalities without an internet connection.

+**Q**: Can I use MyLib on my mobile device?
+**A**: Unfortunately, MyLib is only designed to run on your desktop/laptop such that you can use the command line interface.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary